-How to Become an Appraiser in Ohio – License Requirements
+How to Become an Appraiser in Ohio

-Ohio Appraiser License: Reg Assistant
+Ohio Appraiser License: Registered Assistant

 How to become an appraiser in Ohio

-If you want to become an appraiser in Ohio, the first step is to become a Trainee, also called a “Registered Appraiser Assistant.”
-During the trainee stage, you’ll work with a Certified Supervisory Appraiser learning how to evaluate properties, research property information and comparables, and write reports.
+If you want to become an appraiser in Ohio, the first step is to become a Trainee, also called a Registered Appraiser Assistant.
+During this stage, you’ll work with a Certified Supervisory Appraiser learning how to evaluate properties, research market information and comparable sales, and develop appraisal reports.

-- Complete the 3-hour Ohio Fair Housing Course
+- Ohio Fair Housing Course (3 hours)

-Step3: Once you’ve completed the steps above, you can submit your application to become a Registered Appraiser Assistant.
-All applicants must also complete and pass a criminal background check as part of their application process.
+Step 3: Once you’ve completed the steps above, you can submit your Registered Appraiser Assistant application to the Ohio Department of Commerce.
+You must also complete and pass a criminal background check as part of the application process.

 Online Info